 Hike and Stargaze at Big Bend National Park

 For a true Texas adventure, head west to Big Bend National Park.
 While there is a minimal $15 park entrance fee, you can take advantage of Free Entrance Days in the National Parks, which often align with spring break.
-Hike scenic trails and take in the rugged beauty of the desert while spotting hundreds of bird species.
-At night, witness some of the darkest, most star-filled skies in the country.

 Free entrance days for this spring season will be April 19, 2025 (First Day of National Park Week).

-Spring Break Across Texas
+More Spring Break Destinations

 Need more spring break inspiration?
 Check out my top picks below!
 I’ve rounded up the best spring break ideas and getaways in Texas to help you make the most of this amazing time of year.